joecullin/aoc2021/journal.md

 ---
+## Day 14

+Part 2 completes 26 steps before running out of memory on step 27 -- and that's just for the sample input.

+Had to pause after part 1.
+Noting a thought here:

+I don't need to store the full polymer.
+I just need to track counts of pairs.

+Another thought: does the pattern repeat somehow?

+...
+Spent more time Tues night reworking this so that it computes one chunk at a time.

+However, I used recursion, so now I think I'm running out of resources that way.
+It gets slower and slower and never finishes.

+... spent the rest of the week on work stuff -- log4j motivated us to do a complex but much-needed and long-postponed elastic migration.

+I think my next attempt will be to re-work my recursion to tail-recursion and then into a normal loop.

+But since I'm 4 days behind and just getting back into things, I'm going to try some of the other recent days first.

+---
 ## Day 11

 I was worried part two would be one of those runs-for-12-hours-and-then-runs-out-of-memory kinds of twists, where I had to totally re-think my approach and spot the math trick.
 But it turned out to be another simple extension of part one.